What is an airsoft battery?

 In the airsoft community, one of the most common questions regarding airsoft batteries is “How long do I charge my battery for?”.
 Every battery is different, so there are no set rules on how long to charge it for.

-We at Redwolf Airsoft have all kinds of batteries available, not confuse you we will stick to the ones we offer.
+We at Redwolf Airsoft have all kinds of batteries available, not to confuse you, we will stick to the ones we offer.
 If you own an RC model then you may notice they use very similar batteries.
 In fact, they are the same batteries!

 What is the purpose of an airsoft battery?